 If you are a director who is being removed from a company then you need to be aware of your rights under the Articles service agreement, employment contract or letter of appointment, to ensure that the board is acting within its lawful powers.

 Whichever side of the dispute you are on our specialist Solicitors can give you advice from the initial appointment to ensure your position is protected.
-Feel free to give us a call at either our Stafford office on 01785 252377 or our Stoke on Trent office on 01782 813315.
+Feel free to give us a call on 01785 252377 for Stafford, 01782 987551 for Newcastle-under-Lyme, or 01270 446260 for Alsager.

 Directors have a fiduciary duty to act in the best interests of the company.